speechcatcher-asr/.github/profile/README.md

 ## Data

-Scripts to replicate the data gathering can be found in: <a href="https://github.com/speechcatcher-asr/speechcatcher-data-de">speechcatcher-data-de</a>.
-There also instructions on how to replicate the training procedure.
+Scripts to replicate the data gathering can be found in: <a href="https://github.com/speechcatcher-asr/speechcatcher-data">speechcatcher-data</a>.
+There also instructions on how to replicate the training procedure with espnet.

 ## Webgui